tinythings/sysinspect/docs/modeldescr/entities.rst

 .. note::
    This document describes entities definition

 The element ``entitles`` is the basis of the model.
-It contains all the inventory of a system in a CMDB fashion.
+It contains the entire inventory of a system in a CMDB fashion.

-Each entity can be described in a specific manner, holding all the necessary attributes, facts, claims and other data which must be understood by corresponding consumers.
-Consumers are actions that are calling specific modules, and constraints that are processing them.
+Each entity can be described in a specific manner, holding all the necessary attributes, facts, claims and other data that must be understood by the corresponding consumers.
+Consumers are actions that call specific modules, and constraints that process them.

 .. important::

-   Entities has rules as follows:
+   Entities the the following rules:

-   - An entity is ambiguous to a specific architecture of a system
+   - An entity is independent of the specific architecture of a system
-   - Entity may contain only self-applied facts, describing only that particular entity
+   - An entity may contain only self-applied facts, describing only that particular entity.
-   - A single entity lives on its own and does not know about other entities
+   - A single entity exists on its own and is unaware of other entities.
-   - A compound entity lives only when all its parts are alive
+   - A compound entity exists only when all its parts are active.

 Synopsis
 --------

-Entitles describing facts and relations within the architecture.
-These expectations should be aligned to constraints.
-Each entity has **true** or **false** state.
-A "true state" is a state, where all constraints and checks come to an expected result.
+Entitles describe facts and relations within the architecture.
+These expectations should be aligned with constraints.
+Each entity has a **true** or **false** state.
+A "true" state is when all constraints and checks produce the expected result.

 Each entity is a map.
-A map just starts as an "id" and then contains needed attributes.
-Current attributes of an "entity" as follows:
+A map starts with an "id" and then contains the necessary attributes.
+The current attributes of an "entity" are as follows:

-1. ``facts`` *(required)* contains all data to be consumed by any module or check or a constraint, that must be true at the end.
+1. ``facts`` *(required)* contains all data to be consumed by any module, check, or constraint, which must be true in the end.
-2. ``consists`` *(optional)* is only for collection entities (e.g. network) and it contains a list of other single entities that would make together such collection.
-This determines an operational state of the entity **itself**.
+2. ``consists`` *(optional)* It is only for collection entities (e.g., a network) and contains a list of other single entities that together form such a collection.
+This determines the operational state of the entity **itself**.
-3. ``depends`` *(optional)* is for defining what other entities required for this entity to be functional.
+3. ``depends`` *(optional)* It is for defining which other entities are required for this entity to be functional.

-The data is consumed by a module, according to the defined behaviour of relations, actions and constraints.
-Its content must be understood by a module.
+The data is consumed by a module according to the defined behavior of relations, actions, and constraints.
+Its content must be understood by the module.

 Detailed Syntax
 ^^^^^^^^^^^^^^^